Hanif Sjahbandi

-Hanif Abdurrauf Sjahbandi (born 7 April 1997, in Bandung) is an Indonesian professional footballer who plays as a midfielder for Liga 1 club Persija Jakarta and the Indonesia national team.
+Hanif Abdurrauf Sjahbandi (born 7 April 1997) is an Indonesian professional footballer who plays as a midfielder for Super League club Persija Jakarta.

 Early career

 His parents first enrolled Hanif into the Asian Soccer Academy (ASA) but found it unsatisfactory and eventually established their own football school called TwoTouch Football Academy to develop their child's talents.
 In July 2009, Hanif participated in a Manchester United Soccer School (MUSS) summer course in Indonesia, in which he was selected as one of the best students in his age group (12).
 That led him to an invitation to participate in MUSS's World Skills Final in December 2009.

 Club career

 Persipasi Bandung Raya

 Hanif's professional career started when he joined Persipasi Bandung Raya in the 2015 Indonesia President's Cup, a year before the club changed owners and became Madura United.
 Playing as an energetic midfielder, Hanif emerged as one of the young players who attracted public attention.
 After this tournament, agents took him overseas to follow training in several clubs, including J1 League club FC Tokyo.